Spend a few days hanging on the turquoise water in bungalows without ever leaving Mexico. Welcome to Lake Bacalar.

 Things To Do + Around Lake Bacalar

 *As a quick heads up, the lagoon is technically closed on Wednesdays to help preserve the environment, so you will see some tour operations and other resources closed once a week for this purpose.
+The restaurants around the lake are also closed, so staying in an Airbnb that has a kitchen so you can do some shopping the day before and make your own meals on Wednesday might be a good idea.

 Go For A Boat Tour